tobealive/docs/docs/concepts/types/arrays.md

 users := []int{}
 ```

-Setting the capacity improves performance of pushing elements to the array
+Setting the capacity improves the performance of pushing elements to the array
 as reallocations can be avoided:

 ```v play